Fysh-Fyve/fysh/docs/PDD/md/08-software-design.md

 **intermediate representation** and **optimization passes**, which are considered optional for our implementation.
-An intermediate representation is essentially a data structure representing source code, which may then be subjected to several optomization passes, some for analyzing, some for transforming, and other additional utility optimizations.
+An intermediate representation is essentially a data structure representing source code, which may then be subjected to several optimization passes, some for analyzing, some for transforming, and other additional utility optimizations.
 Before moving on to the back end, we note once again that since the middle end is listed as optional, the compiler may move straight from semantic analysis to the back end.